-What does the OBD2 connector look like and how to find it?
+What does the OBD2 connector look like and how to find your OBD port?

-Now you have found it all your need to do it plug in your OBD2 scan tool or other device and you will have access to your car’s system.
+Now you have found your OBD port, all your need to do is plug in your OBD2 scan tool (or any other similar device), and you will have access to your car’s system.
 Check your ABS, air-bags, climate control, etc., and build a more EPIC driving experience.